1Hive/apiary/README.md

 > ⚠️ If you are looking for the Apiary paper, it has been moved to the [apiary-paper](https://github.com/1hive/apiary-paper) repo.

+> ℹ️ This document is for the newest unstable version of Apiary.
+If you're looking for the released version, click [here](https://github.com/1Hive/apiary/releases/latest).

 # Apiary Explorer

 The goal of Apiary Explorer is to provide a way for users to discover, explore, and more effectively participate in Aragon organizations.